Canon 1D Mark III vs Sony A7R III

 - More modern: Reflects 10 years and 8 months of technical progress since the 1D Mark III launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the A7R III is the clear winner of the contest (26 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the A7R III is the clear winner of the contest (27 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the 1D Mark III or the A7R III perform in practice.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.